Iterative Learning and Extremum Seeking for Repetitive Time-Varying Mappings: Preliminaries

 In the classic extremum seeking literatures, for example \cite{Krstic2000}, the behavior of the original extremum seeking system is analyzed by averaging.
 However, within this paper, an {{emerging analysis tool based on}} the Lie bracket approximation is going to be used to study the extremum seeking system.
 For an input-affine extremum seeking system

 with $\omega\in(0,\infty)$, its Lie bracket system is

-For instance, in a traditional ES system, $b_1(x)=1,b_2(x)=-\alpha f(x)$, $\alpha>0, f(x)\in C^2:\mathbb{R}^n\to\mathbb{R}$ admitting a local minimum, its Lie bracket system is $\dot{z}=-\alpha \nabla f(z)/2$, which clearly minimizes the cost function. {{One advantage of using Lie bracket approximation}} is that the approximating system and the original system share the same rate of convergence, i.e., the {{exponential}} stability of the Lie bracket system implies the practical {{exponential}} stability of the original one.
-For details, please refer to \cite{Durr}.
+For instance, in a traditional ES system, $b_1(x)=1,b_2(x)=-\alpha f(x)$, $\alpha>0, f(x)\in C^2:\mathbb{R}^n\to\mathbb{R}$ admitting a local minimum, its Lie bracket system is $\dot{z}=-\alpha \nabla f(z)/2$, which clearly minimizes the cost function. {{Compared to standard averaging techniques, Lie bracket approximation techniques are easier to apply and provide appealing stability and convergence rate results.
+For details, please refer to \cite{Durr}.}}